xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ​
 ​
 ### Sounds good, but is it perfect?
-Material does a great job, but from my point of view, it's too strict.
+Material does a great job, but from my point of view, it lacks flexibility.
 So, here lies the **first problem**: you have to adapt your look and feel to the Material guidelines, and if you don't, then it becomes hard to use it.
 The **second issue** is that Material comprises only [color], [typography], and [shape] attributes, but what if we want to define more resources in a theme, like dimensions or icons?
 ​